 Facebook has a feature that allows you to save photos that come across your news feed and you may have wondered if Facebook tells people whether you’ve saved their pictures or not.
 If you’ve been on Snapchat, you’ll know that they have a screenshot feature where if you screenshot someone’s story, then the person will be notified and told of the screenshot.
 Other apps like Instagram implemented this for their stories for a brief period before removing it.
 Although Facebook doesn’t notify if your post has been screenshotted, you may be wondering if they’ll notify users that you’ve saved their photos.

-Does Facebook Notify If You Save a Picture
+Does Facebook Notify When You Save a Photo

 Fortunately, Facebook doesn’t notify someone when you save someone else’s picture.
 There’s no way that someone will find out that you’ve hit the save button on the menu button for their pictures.
 You can save as many pictures as you like on Facebook and no one will ever find out, unless you tell them yourself.